What is Orlistat?

-Orlistat is a generic version of the commonly prescribed item Xenical and a stronger version of the popular over-the-counter weight loss medication Alli.
+Orlistat is a generic version of the commonly prescribed item Xenical and a stronger version of the popular over-the-counter (OTC) weight loss medication Alli (60mg).
 Orlistat 120mg capsules contain the drug orlistat, which binds to dietary fat and stops up to one third of it from being absorbed.
 Orlistat 120mg capsules are the generic version of Xenical and are available now that the patent on Xenical has expired.
-When combined with a low calorie diet and exercise, Orlistat can help you to lose an extra 1lb for every 2lb you would lose by diet and exercise alone.
-In clinical trials, almost twice as many patients who received Xenical, achieved an average weight loss of 10 percent or more of their body weight in one year, compared to those on diet alone.
+Generic Orlistat is produced by Teva and also Actavis (who use the brand name Beacita).
+Orlistat tablets are not currently produced by the manufacturer, they are only available as capsules at present.

 As Orlistat blocks the absorption of some dietary fats, it can also block the absorption of some fat-soluble vitamins.
 The fat-soluble vitamins are A, D, E and K. If you are concerned about missing some nutrients or you already suffer with a deficiency in one of these vitamins, we advise taking a multivitamin at bedtime to replace any vitamins lost from your diet as part of your Orlistat weight loss treatment.

 You should only continue to take Orlistat if you are losing weight and your BMI is above 28.
 If your BMI drops below 28, Orlistat may no longer be appropriate and you should stop treatment.
 If you are losing weight and your BMI is above 28, you can take Orlistat for up to 2 years.

-When you start exercising, take it slow.
+When you start exercising, take it really slow.
 If you start with a little and aim to increase as you become more fit you will enjoy it more and are much more likely to continue.